-The ICMA Executive Board looks forward to working with state and country associations and affiliate organizations on identifying individuals for this important leadership responsibility!
-ICMA encourages individuals who are interested in pursuing this opportunity to reach out to their state/country association president, affiliate organization president, current or former regional vice presidents, and/or regional director, as applicable.
+The ICMA Executive Board looks forward to working with state and country associations and affiliate organizations on identifying individuals for this important leadership responsibility.
+ICMA strongly encourages individuals who are interested in pursuing this leadership opportunity to reach out to their state/country association president, affiliate organization president, current or former regional vice presidents, and/or regional director, as applicable.

 "Service on the ICMA Executive Board is a once in a lifetime opportunity.
 It's an opportunity to shape the future of the profession.
 To advocate for our membership, preserve democratic values, and inspire the emerging generation.
-Board service is important because we need courageous leaders who are willing to work hard and do the right thing." - Heather Geyer, former Regional Vice President, Mountain Plains Region
+Board service is important because we need courageous leaders who are willing to work hard and do the right thing." - Heather Geyer, former Mountain Plains Regional Vice President

 Nominations Information by Topic

 - BOARD SERVICE

 ICMA Executive Board members provide governance to the association and are responsible for selecting the ICMA president and supervising the association’s executive director/CEO, providing fiduciary oversight, representing the association, and adopting policies to advance ICMA’s mission and vision, thereby exercising a critical leadership role for the local government management profession.
 The board also enforces the organization’s Code of Ethics, which governs the professional and personal conduct of the membership.
 View the Expectations of Board Service.